jaredboice/daniel-san/README.md

          // amount represents the rule amount
          // currentSymbol represets the currencySymbol from the rule/event (as seen below)
-         // futureSymbol represents the currency you will be converting to (namely the 'USD' value above) const symbolEnum = {
+         // futureSymbol represents the currency you will be converting to (namely the 'USD' value above)
+         // even if you do not add a currencyConversion function, it will be added for you and it will simply
+         // return to the convertedAmount exactly what is in the amount field const symbolEnum = {
             'USD': 1,
             'EUR': 0.88 // 1 USD is worth 0.88 EUR